We explain the benefits of phasing, what phasing means, how it helps preserve equity and enables you to scale-up to bigger developments sooner.

 Not many developers are aware of this strategy, and not every lender will agree to a deferred land payment.
 If they do, each lender will take a different approach, so seek expert advice from a broker before choosing your loan for property development.

 This is similar to a deferred land payment, but slightly different.
 It also requires an understanding of how to calculate residual land value.
-An overage agreement is where the buyer agrees to buy of a piece of land for a certain price now and agrees to pay more later, if certain conditons are met (such as they are able to acheive higher sales values than forecasted).
+An overage agreement is where the buyer agrees to buy of a piece of land for a certain price now and agrees to pay more later, if certain conditions are met (such as they are able to achieve higher sales values than forecasted).

 To help explain this take the following example;

 - A seller wants £ 2m for his land.
 You as the buyer think the land is only worth £ 1.5m